jasminium/docker-gprmax/README.md

 2. Mount the local directory in the Docker container under /app.
 3. Run gprMax on the jasminium/dockergprmax image in a container with the specified parameters.

+The container can be run from anywhere on your system. i.e. you do not need the Dockerfile.
+Just make sure you have a model file in the same directory as you're running the container.

 ## Additional Parameters
 standard gprMax parameters can be added to the end of above command.
 For example, the geometry of the simulation can be tested without running gprMax by running